Constipation Symptoms: Signs & Possible Related Conditions

 Constipation is a term that people sometimes use casually, but do they know if they are actually experiencing this gastrointestinal issue?

 The technical definition of constipation is having fewer than three bowel movements a week.
 But the norm for each individual can vary widely from having a bowel movement several times a day to only going one or two times a week.
 Whatever your bowel movement pattern is, it’s unique to you, and as long as you don’t get too far away from that pattern, there may not be any reason to be concerned about constipation.
+It's important to listen to your body's signals and respond promptly to your bowel's natural pattern to help maintain regularity.

 So what issues can pop up, and when should you be concerned?